Rod Laver Arena: Concerts

 Rod Laver Arena consistently hosts many of Melbourne's highest-profile musical and entertainment concerts.
-In 2009, the arena polled 9th out of 50 worldwide top arenas for first-quarter ticket sales, making it the second highest ticket selling venue in Australia, second to Sydney's Qudos Bank Arena, which placed third.
+In 2009, the arena polled 9th out of 50 worldwide top arenas for first-quarter ticket sales, making it the second highest ticket selling venue in Australia, second to Sydney's Afterpay Arena, which placed third.
 In 2012, the arena became Australia's highest selling venue and 4th in the world, based on 2011 ticket sales.

 Rod Laver Arena's record attendance of 16,183 was set on 18 November 2007 for a Justin Timberlake concert during his FutureSex/LoveShow tour.

-American icon Beyoncé performed there numerous times between 2002 and 2013, either as a member of Destiny's Child or as a solo artist.
+American living legend Beyoncé performed there numerous times between 2002 and 2013, either as a member of Destiny's Child or as a solo artist.
 In 2013, during her The Mrs Carter Show World Tour, she played 4 sold-out shows, selling over 47,000 tickets and generating nearly 8 million dollars.